This page is a list of Roziere balloons as used on recent record-breaking and long distance flights.

 |RA-2900G||Cameron R-550 "Morton"

 Fedor Konyukhov.
-Solo round-the-world attempt from Northam, Western Australia July 2016
+Solo round-the-world flight from Northam, Western Australia 12 July 2016.
+Landed near Bonnie Rock, Western Australia 23 July 2016

 |VH-DSE||Cameron R-77 "Australian Geographic Flyer" |